How the Historical Cost Principle Affects Your Business Accounting

 Comparable.
 It's easy to compare the cost of one asset with another using the historical cost principle.
 This is important when making decisions about assets.

 Verifiable.
 It's also easy to verify historical cost because there are records underlying what's showing on the balance sheet.

 The fact that everyone is using the same system makes it easier for everyone to know the exact value of a business and its assets.

 Using historical cost means no one has to guess at the original cost.
 It also means it's easy to show reductions in cost and depreciation.
 Since the original cost doesn't change, and methods of depreciation are standard, it's easy to see what the current value of each category of asset is at any one time.

 How Is Historical Cost Different From Market Value?

-Some assets are recorded in a different way than historical cost, because their value changes frequently.
+Some assets are recorded in a different way than historical cost because their value changes frequently.
 These assets include marketable securities (stocks, bonds, and other securities).
 Because these assets are bought and sold frequently, the selling price of these assets depends on their value at the time they are sold, and they are valued at market price.
-This accounting method is called mark-to-market, or fair value, accounting.
+T

-Market value accounting allows a business make corrections to the value of certain types of assets by estimating the value of these assets based on what they think the price is at the current time.
+Market value accounting allows a business to make corrections to the value of certain types of assets by estimating the value of these assets based on what they think the price is at the current time.
 This estimation changes the value of a company.
-On the plus side, market value can more accurately represent the value of a company.
-But it can also mis-represent the company's value and undermine the company's credit rating.
-As TheBalance notes,

 The application of mark to market accounting to securities inventories or the public traded debt of a company is most accurate when the securities in question are traded in highly liquid public securities markets....